dansleboby/ZoomPHP-sdk/docs/Api/ReportsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$meeting_id = "meeting_id_example"; // string | The meeting ID or meeting UUID.
+$meeting_id = 'meeting_id_example'; // string | The meeting ID or meeting UUID.
 If given the meeting ID it will take the last meeting instance.

 try {
     $result = $apiInstance->reportMeetingDetails($meeting_id);